Maxi100a/Olympic_Medals_Predictor/README.md

 ### Kaggle API Authentication
 After you install the Kaggle package, you must create an authentication key from Kaggle and upload it locally to your device before running the code to download the datasets.
 Instructions are provided [on the Kaggle website.](https://www.kaggle.com/docs/api)

-If you run into issues with this step, you can manually download the dataset from Kaggle as long as you store it into the expected file structure.
+If you run into issues with this step, you can manually download the dataset from Kaggle as long as you store it in the expected file structure.

 ### Local vs Amazon AWS
 This project is set up to function on an Amazon EC2 instance running the docker container utilized in class.
-If you are attempting to run the project on your local machine, follow the instructions to "de-AWS" the python files.
+If you are attempting to run the project on your local machine, follow the instructions to "de-AWS" the Python files.

 ### S3 Directory Link
 At the top of each file (batch_ingest, transform, models, analyze), **you MUST specify the parent folder for the S3 bucket**.
 For example, this project was set up to go to "s3://[CLASS_BUCKET]/final_project".
 The code is set up to send it to specific folders inside the S3 bucket for your convenience, so use the same folder across all files.

 ## Running the Code
-In order to run the code, you need to transfer all of the python files in the dags folder located in the airflow setup on the Docker container.
+In order to run the code, you need to transfer all of the Python files in the dags folder in this repo to the dags folder located in the airflow setup on the Docker container.
 If you have not created the airflow environment, you must first run `airflow standalone` on the Docker container to create all the necessary folders.

 The easiest way to transfer each file is to use the `nano [filename].py` command and copy over the code.